2025 Art Foundation Update

-I am also the older brother of Aleksanders Karpovs (artist and warrior) whose work is the subject of this web site.
+I am also the older brother of Aleksanders Karpovs (artist and warrior).
 All 37 of his original lithographs and etchings are available for you to preview in the art section of the website[1]

-We are now very interested in showing his work at museums in the United States of America; especially holocaust museums, as his art is focused on the evils of fascism and associated genocide.
-His art is also a personal story of our family holocaust under Joseph Stalin that our mother Lucija survived by fleeing to America.
-A story shared by victims of holocaust throughout the world in the past and again today in countries such as Ukraine.
-His art also exposes the dangers of fascism in the United States whose resurgence threatens our very democracy today.
+We are now very interested in showing his work at museums in the United States of America, especially holocaust museums, as his art is focused on the evils of fascism and associated genocide.
+His art is also a personal story of our family holocaust under Joseph Stalin.
+Our mother Lucija survived by fleeing to America, a story shared by victims of holocaust throughout the world in the past and again today in countries such as Ukraine.
+His art also exposes the dangers of fascism in the United States, whose resurgence threatens our very democracy today.

-Please contact me for further details if you are interested in a collaborative showing of his life’s work in 2023 and or 2024.
+Please contact me for further details if you are interested in a collaborative showing of his life’s work in 2025 - 26.

 Kkarpov1@gmail.com